-Once a few years ago as I was learning to trust the Lord, I was driving at night in a dangerous part of town when my car broke down.
+A few years ago, as I was learning to trust the Lord, I was driving at night in a dangerous part of town when my car broke down.
 I had only sat there a few minutes when a tow truck pulled up.
-The driver asked me if I needed help then towed my car to the dealership, gave me a ride, and loaned me his phone to call my son to meet me.
-He showed me that He would take care of me.
+The driver asked me if I needed help, then towed my car to the dealership, gave me a ride, and loaned me his phone to call my son, showing that He would take care of me.

 I guess my big question has always been, “Do you love me?”
 I was rejected and abandoned by my mother at a very young age.
-Although my dad provided a secure home, I have battled with belonging and attachment issues.
-This is called having an orphan spirit when Christ wants to give us the heart of sonship.
+Although my dad provided a secure home, I have battled with belonging and attachment issues; this is called having an orphan spirit.
 Our comfort should come in knowing that we are sons and daughters of our loving Father God.

 Jesus commanded us in Matthew 11:28 to “Come to Me, all you that labor and are heavy laden and I will give you rest.
 Take My yoke upon you, and learn of Me, for I am meek and lowly in heart and you shall find rest for your souls.
 For My yoke is easy, and My burden is light.”

-The cross is the believers source for victory over every sin.
-In Christ, in what Jesus did on the cross, is the grace for victorious Christian living, not striving by works but in accepting the gift of God.
+The cross is the believer's source of victory over every sin.
+In Christ and what He did on the cross, is the grace for victorious Christian living, not striving by works but in accepting the gift of God.
 Paul said, “For by grace you are saved through faith, and that not of yourselves; it is the gift of God, not of works, lest any man should boast.”
-Ephesians 2:8-9.
+Ephesians 2:8-9

 So to answer my question, “Does He love me?”
 I only have to look to the giver of all love.
 God’s love is unconditional.
 It is not based on my performance, my beauty, or my good works.
 It is based on God who is love, full of mercy and grace and who I am in Christ.
 So what hinders me from receiving this intimate love relationship with God?

 Truth is a person, and that person is Jesus Christ.
 He longs to shine His light of love into the darkness of our hearts.
-His message to me today was so clear, “Focus on what is inside of you and begin with your heart.”
-That message came in the form of a Cheerios commercial but it was as if God had spoken to me personally.
+His message to me today was so explicit, “Focus on what is inside of you and begin with your heart.”
+That message came in the form of a Cheerios commercial, but it was as if God had spoken to me personally.